 Device-as-a-Service Finally Reaches MaturityTopics: Device as a Service (DaaS)

 Much of the risk and hassle of enterprise mobility that Mobile Thought Leaders (MTL) have talked about (complained about) over the past 7 years has involved the challenges of managing and securing the hardware throughout its lifecycle.
 We talk about security but the projects fail, run over budget, or create embarrassing situations when devices get stuck or fall through the cracks in the life-cycle.
+These barriers can be solved, now that Device as a Service is offered in the marketplace.

 My Favorite Horror Stories about Enterprise Mobility Devices: